A high-resolution view of the filament of gas between Abell 399 and Abell 401 from the Atacama Cosmology Telescope and MUSTANG-2: Introduction

-Still, directly imaging the distribution of the WHIM remains challenging.
+Still, directly imaging the distribution of the WHIM---that is, without stacking---remains challenging.
 Its low density and intermediate temperatures mean that its X-ray emission is faint and therefore difficult to detect \citep{bregman:2007}, and the low number of relativistic electrons and the weakness of the expected magnetic fields makes radio observations of synchrotron radiation challenging \citep{vazza/etal:2015}.